by Rick Franzen

 1850 Census: William lives with parents John and Hannah as well as brother Charles.

-He was then mustered in as a draftee Private in Company G, 10th New Jersey Volunteer Infantry on November 30, 1864.
-He served through the conclusion of the conflict, and was honorably mustered out on July 1, 1865.
+He was then mustered in as a draftee Private in Company G, 34th New Jersey Regiment on September 14, 1863.
+He served through the conclusion of the conflict and was honorably mustered out on June 12, 1865.

 9. George H Eares (Ayres)(Eyres) (1831?-1895?)(African American Cemetery)